 2. Put lunch snacks on auto-pilot

 Automate to take extra to-do list items off your plate!
 There are loads of great, kid-friendly snack subscription boxes that let you skip the trip to CostCo and let lunch snacks come to you.
-Check out this list of 20 school lunches you can make in 5 minutes or less, and supplement your kid’s lunch box with snacks from Savvy Snack Box to free up your time.
+Supplement your kid’s lunch box with snacks from Savvy Snack Box to free up your time.
 Each box appears your doorstep each month with 10-12 GMO-free, natural and organic kid-friendly snacks (plus a gluten-free option) – no muss, no fuss.

 3. Ease kids back into the school mindset with family activities